 Board of Directors

-The Board of Directors shall be composed of the President, the immediate Past-President, all elected officers, the Chairs of the standing committees, and the two at-large representatives selected from the voting membership.
+The Board of Directors shall be composed of the President, the immediate PastPresident, all elected officers, the Chairs of the standing committees, and the two at-large representatives selected from the voting membership.
 The Board of Directors shall be empowered to speak for the voting membership in situations where a quick response to an issue and / or make decisions that can not be resolved at a general membership level.
 In all other matters, the general membership shall be consulted.

 Section 1: Composition and Terms of Office

-The officers and terms of office shall be elected as follows:
+The officers and terms of office shall be as follows

-President – 2 year beginning on even year
+President – 2 year

-President Elect – 1 year and shall ascend to the position of President (odd year)
+President Elect – 1 year and shall ascend to the position of President

-Past President – 1 year after serving as president (even year)

-Secretary – 2 Years (odd years)

-Treasurer – 2 Years (even years)

-Parliamentarian – 2 Years (odd years)

-Historian – 2 Years (even years)

-At-Large Representatives (2) - elected in opposite years for a 2 year term
+Past President – 1 year after serving as president Secretary – 2 Years Treasurer – 2 Years Parliamentarian – 2 Years Historian – 2 Years At-Large Representatives (2) - elected in opposite years for a 2 year term

-At-Large Representative #1 – odd year

-At-Large Representative #2 – even year
+At-Large Representative #1 At-Large Representative #2

 The Executive Board will consist of the President, President – elect, Past President, Secretary, Treasurer, Parliamentarian & Historian